airbytehq/airbyte/docs/integrations/sources/github.md

    Please, consider this behaviour when using those 20 incremental streams because it may affect you API call limits.

 3. We are passing few parameters \(`since`, `sort` and `direction`\) to GitHub in order to filter records and sometimes for large streams specifying very distant `start_date` in the past may result in keep on getting error from GitHub instead of records \(respective `WARN` log message will be outputted\).
 In this case Specifying more recent `start_date` may help.
-**The "Start date" configuration option does not apply to the streams below, because the Github API does not include dates which can be used for filtering:**
+**The "Start date" configuration option does not apply to the streams below, because the GitHub API does not include dates which can be used for filtering:**

 * `assignees`
 * `branches`